Ressimen/matrimony.com/README.md

 # matrimony.com
-Created a sample screens  based on mockup
+Created a sample screens for matrimony app based on mockup displaying profiles and profile details